v7herman4/AI-Builder-Credits-vs-Copilot-Credits/README.md

 - Once your edits are complete, navigate back to the Report screen and click "Apply changes" from the yellow bar.

+The resulting report should look similar to the below image:

 ![img4](images/img4.png)

+## How To Use The Report
+All tables are related.
+Click on any record to filter to other tables accordingly.

+If convenient you may export the data from any of the tables to a CSV file.
+Click on the table then click the three dots in the top right and select "Export data".